 I used this technique a lot in the past when packing shirts.
 Shirts are often a requirement for business occasions but they wrinkle so easily.
 There is no way to pack a shirt in a small bag without it ending wrinkled.
-But you can to some extent direct where the wrinkles end up.
+But, to some extent, you can direct where the wrinkles end up.
 And actually, what matters is that the shirt front and secondarily the sleeves are smooth.
-The sides and back may be crumpled and normally, no one will care.
+The sides and back may be crumpled and usually, no one will care.

 1. spread the shirt on a flat surface;

 2. bring the right-hand front over the left-hand one in diagonal;

 3. if you bring several shirts, pile them up, with the one you want to preserve best beneath;